Breaks and Non-Regular Housing

 Express Check Out

 Express check out is a process that enables students to skip the room inspection with their student staff member.
-The room is still inspected, but it is after the student leaves.
-By participating in express check out, the student should recognize that his/her likeliness in having a damage appeal granted may be more difficult because he/she was not present to be able to discuss or attempt to remedy the concerns.
+The room is still inspected, but it is inspected after the student leaves.
+By participating in express check out, the student should recognize that their likeliness in having a damage appeal granted may be more difficult because they were not present to be able to discuss or attempt to remedy the concerns.

 - The room/apartment must be completely clean before using express check out.